 What Becquerel did is assume E is constant, so this left him with the unpleasant thought that either v or M had to increase.
 Since it is very had to visualize the alpha particle SPEEDING UP as it traveled from its source, Bequerel decided that M must increase, that the alpha particle picked up stray matter as it traveled along.

 He could not have liked it, but there wasn't anything else he could think of.
 Since Rutherford was busy with other work, he did not take up any checking on Becquerel's results.
 However, one Rutherford result will have bearing on scattering.
 Rutherford found (in July 1905) that the alpha particle decreased in velocity, until at about 6,000 miles per second, it would not make its presence known by ionizing gases or darkening a photographic plate.

 III.
 We're getting there

 The importance of the slowing down of the alpha particle meant that R (the radius of the curvature in a magnetic field) should have gone down, not increased.
 This was fatal to Becquerel's conclusion, but in September 1905, he firmly rejected Rutherford's ideas.

 Rutherford's response in January 1906 contains the discovery of alpha particle scattering (finally, we're there!
-Yahoo!).
+Yay!).
 Rutherford compared the behavior of alpha particles in air and in vacuum, something Becquerel did not do.

 As Rutherford himself writes so clearly: